srct/roomlist/README.md

-ROOMLIST
+# ROOMLIST
-===

-Project Description
+Roomlist is a secure, privacy-oriented service for Mason studens to find their on-campus neighbors.

-On Contributing
+## On Contributing
----

 RoomList welcomes all the help it can get.
 Even if you don't feel like you can be helpful the more technical aspects, we definitely need designers, technical writers, and testers.